blindconf/PVP_Precision_varying_prediction/README.md

 # Precision-Varying Prediction (PVP)
 # [INTERSPEECH 2026] Precision-Varying Prediction (PVP): Robustifying ASR systems against adversarial attacks
-We propose DistriBlock, a novel detection method for adversarial attacks on neural network-based ASR systems.
-We show that characteristics of the distribution over the output tokens can serve as features of binary classifiers.

 This paper [Precision-Varying Prediction (PVP): Robustifying ASR systems against adversarial attacks](https://arxiv.org/abs/2305.17000) is submitted to Interspeech 2026.
 A demo with a selection of benign, adversarial, and noisy data employed in our experiments is available online: [PVP Demo](Link: ).